Robert Cornelius

 Robert Cornelius (/kɔrˈniːliəs/; March 1, 1809 – August 10, 1893) was an American photographer and pioneer in the history of photography.
-He designed the photographic plate for the first photograph taken in the United States, an image of Central High School taken by Joseph Saxton in 1839.
-His self image taken in 1839 is the first known photographic portrait of a person taken in the United States.
-He operated two of the earliest photography studios in the United States between 1841 and 1843 and implemented innovative techniques to significantly reduce the exposure time required for portraits.
+His daguerreotype self-portrait taken in 1839 is generally accepted as the first known photographic portrait of a person taken in the United States, and a significant achievement for self-portraiture.
+He operated some of the earliest photography studios in the United States between 1840 and 1842 and implemented innovative techniques to significantly reduce the exposure time required for portraits.

-He was an inventor, businessman and lamp manufacturer.
+Cornelius was an inventor, businessman and lamp manufacturer.
 He created and patented the "solar lamp" in 1843 which burned brighter and allowed for the use of cheaper lard as a fuel source rather than more expensive whale oil.

-Early life and career
+Life and career

 Cornelius was born in Philadelphia to Sarah Cornelius (née Soder) and Christian Cornelius.
 His father immigrated from Amsterdam in 1783 and worked as a silversmith before opening a lamp-manufacturing company.
 He attended private school as a youth and took a particular interest in chemistry.
 In 1831, he began working for his father and specialized in silver plating and metal polishing.
-Soon after the daguerreotype was invented, Cornelius was approached by Joseph Saxton to create a silver plate for his daguerreotype of Central High School in Philadelphia.
-Saxton's photo is believed to be the oldest photograph taken in the United States.
-It was this meeting that sparked Cornelius's interest in photography.

-Self-portrait

-With his own knowledge of chemistry and metallurgy, as well as the help of chemist Paul Beck Goddard, Cornelius attempted to perfect the daguerreotype.
-Around October 1839, at age 30, Cornelius took a self-portrait outside the family store.
-The daguerreotype produced is an off-center portrait of himself with crossed arms and tousled hair.
-While Louis Daguerre's photograph of the Boulevard du Temple, taken one year earlier, incidentally included two people on the sidewalk, Cornelius' photo is the oldest known intentional photographic portrait of a person made in the United States.
-It was preceded by at least some months by portraits taken by Hippolyte Bayard in France.
-The quality of the photographic plate and the technique used required him to sit motionless for 10 to 15 minutes.